forthy42/net2o/wiki/commands.md

 my account” (with the $cam as traditional deflationary CryptoCurrency used for speculation only).
 The contract is only valid, if the source USD account is present, and someone added another source to allow those 5
-$scams to be deduced from.
-All contracts are execute-once, since their sources must exit, will be replaced by the sinks on execution, and all contracts have implicit asset transfers by mandating sinks.
+$scams to be deduced from, and a sink to move those 20 USD to.
+All contracts are execute-once, since their sources must exist and will be replaced by the sinks on execution, and all contracts have implicit asset transfers by mandating sinks.
+If you want to implement more complex contracts, use intents: The intent is for incomplete transactions, which are completed by a contract signature; this contract signature may evaluate other conditions.
-If you want to implement more complex contracts, add a trigger asset to your chain.
-The simple contract mandates the trigger source, and if not present, it can't execute.
-So the more complex contract language outputs trigger assets, and then triggers the simple contract.